Roman Sacred Chickens

 Arrian (2nd century AD), a Greek writer who was a Roman citizen holding several important military posts and governorships wrote two books that have come down to us: Alexander Anabasis and Indika.
 The first, literally "Alexander going down the country," is a chronicle of Alexander from the time of his assuming power in 336 BC to his death in 323 BC.
 The second is Arrian's description of India based on the accounts of those who accompanied Alexander, as well as other's such as Megastenes who was the ambassador of Seleukid Nikator to the court of Chandragupta I of the Gupta Dynasty (circa 300 BC).
 Here we are interested in what Megastenes had to say.

 Apparently the sadhus and those who specialized in revealing the future would gather every year and make predictions for the forthcoming year.
 This, by the way is called Mundane Astrology, predicting about politics, economics, etc. of the country and the King.
 The rule was that if someone made predictions that did not come true three times he was not allowed to predict anymore!

 That is pretty severe but it would certainly make you keep on your toes.
 The next anecdote (according to Tacitus, Suetonius and Cassius Dio) is more draconian.
 Let us now shift to the island of Rhodes in the early 1st century AD.

 Tiberius son-in-law of Augustus Ceasar is in self-exile on Rhodes on the plea that he wants to study philosophy.
 The real reason was that Augustus forced Tiberius to divorce his own wife Vipsania and marry Augustus's daughter Julia.
 Augustus, a doting father, was blind to the fact that his daughter was a complete debauch and brazen slut of the worst possible kind.
-She made Madonna look like a girl scout.
 And Tiberius was not about to tell Augustus.
-Tiberius did not want to be around while his wife, Julia, did her thing.
-Later Augustus finally saw the light and had his daughter banished to some tiny island in the Black Sea where she many years later commited suicide.
+Tiberius did not want to be around while his wife, Julia, indulged herself.
+Later Augustus finally saw the light and had his daughter banished to the tiny island of Pandataria.
+When Tiberius eventually became Caesar he extracted his vengeance and starved her, she eventually died of malnutrition and despair.